 Figure 1.
 Self-report of decrease in symptoms after practice diaphragmatic breathing for a week.

-Most students also reported an increase in mental clarity and concentration that improved their study habits.
+Changes in symptoms Most students also reported an increase in mental clarity and concentration that improved their study habits.
 As one student noted: Now that I breathe properly, I have less mental fog and feel less overwhelmed and more relaxed.
 My shoulders don’t feel tense, and my muscles are not as achy at the end of the day.

 The teaching components for the first five weeks included a focus on the psychobiology of stress, the role of posture, and psychophysiology of respiration.
 The class included didactic presentations and daily self-practice